From Five Prompts to One

-I collapsed everything to one prompt.
+So I collapsed the whole thing to one prompt.

 One prompt.
 One schema.
 All document types.
 No classifier.
 No Switch.
 No branches.